taosdata/TDengine/docs/en/12-taos-sql/03-table.md

 3. MODIFY COLUMN: changes the length of the data type specified for the column.
 Note that you can only specify a length greater than the current length.
 4. RENAME COLUMN: renames a specified column in the table.
 5. The primary key column of a table cannot be modified or added or deleted using ADD/DROP COLUMN.

+**Parameter description**

+1. COMMENT: specifies comments for the table.
+This parameter can be used with supertables, standard tables, and subtables.
+The maximum length of the comment is 1024 bytes.
+2. TTL: specifies the time to live (TTL) for the table.
+If TTL is specified when creatinga table, after the time period for which the table has been existing is over TTL, TDengine will automatically delete the table.
+Please be noted that the system may not delete the table at the exact moment that the TTL expires but guarantee there is such a system and finally the table will be deleted.
+The unit of TTL is in days.
+The value range is [0, 2147483647].
+The default value is 0, i.e. never expire.

 ### Add a Column